 The marker is easy to miss

 Kilometre zero is not a monument or building.
-It’s not very famous or eye-catching, and it’s easy to miss.
+It’s not very famous or eye-catching and easy to miss.

 Before this spot became the starting point of the roads of France, it was a place of justice.
 People sentenced to death came to kneel here to make amends for their crimes before being forgiven or sent to the pillory to be killed, tortured or humiliated.